magpie-ea/MinimalTemplate/README.md

 ## Cloning and running the experiment

 ```
-# cloning
+# clone the repo, e.g.:
 git clone https://github.com/babe-project/MinimalTemplate

-# running
+# go to 'MinimalTemplate'
-cd MinimalTemplate

-# open index.html in the browser to see the experiment
+# open 'index.html' in the browser to see the experiment
 ```

 ## Documentation